-Shower Floor Tile Install
+Step FIVE: Shower Floor Tile

 The clients chose a bold contrasting design for their new shower.
 Their vision was for white tile shower walls with off-white grout, but a floor of black hexagonal mosaic tile with black grout.
 And, they envisioned a first course of wall tile that would also be black with black grout.

-Using remnants instead of custom-order pieces saved on materials cost.
+Using remnants instead of custom-order pieces also saved on materials cost.
 And, measuring and installing the straight rectangular niche and wall top pieces was easy since square dimensions are simple.
 The shower curb was a different matter though.

 There are a few tricks to getting complicated stone pieces precisely cut for a complicated install challenge.
-First, it’s a really good idea to make an actual full-size template out of cardboard for the stone cutters to use.
+First, it’s a really good idea to make an actual full-size template out of cardboard for the stone fabricators to use.
 This ensures no miscommunications for complicated cuts.

+And second, leave an easy option for on-site size adjustment when joining two stone pieces at a complex angle.
+In this case, one of the two curb pieces would have one end buried in the tile wall.
 So, I made the template for that piece a bit longer than needed on the square-cut end.
 A quality full-size 10-in wet saw will cut even solid stone cleanly.
-Using this trick, I was able to custom fit the two marble curb pieces with precision by cutting off the unneeded material onsite.
+Using this trick, I was able to precisely fit the two marble curb pieces by cutting off the unneeded material onsite.

-Tub Surround Tile Install
+Step SEVEN: Tub Surround Tile

-The clients chose an off-white grout color to complement the white ceramic subway tile.
-This would normally make grouting a breeze, but the contrasting black grout for the shower floor and first row of tile meant that it was a two-day process.
+The clients chose an off-white grout color for the tub surround and shower walls to complement the white ceramic subway tile.
+This would normally make grouting a breeze.
+But the clients also chose a contrasting black grout for the shower floor and first row of shower wall tile.

 Before versus After!

-The original looked like this:
+The before looked like this:

-And the ‘after’ now looks like this!
+And the after now looks like this!

 The clients will finish with a frameless glass install.
 They saved enough on the rest of the project to make an expensive glass splurge still fit their budget.